As part of a modern social media marketing strategy, influencers play an integral role.

 Secondly, you will want to consider what kind of content works most effectively with your brand and product.

-Think carefully which content fits your brand strategy, and consider this in making your decision as to which influencer to go with.
+Think carefully about which content fits your brand strategy, and consider this in making your final decision.

 Only by studying the entirety of their content, you’ll be able to understand the full potential of an influencer.